Vicsicard/top_contractors_denver_1_8_25/PROJECT_STATUS.md

   - Improved card layout for search results
   - Added interactive elements (collapsible hours, clickable links)
   - Enhanced visual hierarchy with better typography and spacing
+- Added "Handy Man" and "Landscaper" categories back to the application.
+- Integrated Bottleneck for rate limiting in Google Places API requests.
+- Updated icons for new categories in the UI.

 ### Current Focus
 - ✅ All TypeScript errors have been resolved